Using Docker with Laravel

 The php-fpm service

 This is the PHP-FPM service.
 Instead of defining an image we tell it to use the Dockerfile from our local docker/php-fpm directory.
-The volumes section mounts our local ./ to /var/www/html, just as we did in the nginx section.

 Here's the contents of docker/php-fpm/Dockerfile: